DietJelle/Fabric_SDK_Java_Client/README.md

 ### Running

-Run the project on a server (for example on tomcat), it will deploy to 8081/blockchain
+Run the main file (BlockchainApplication.java), it will deploy to 8081/blockchain on a tomcat server

 ### Rich querying